 The supplementary motor area is connected directly to the spinal cord with a number of proposed functions, serving as a primary output region of the cortical motor system.
 It is believed that this is where your movement plans are generated — such as that decision to flee in the face of impending danger.
 When you carry out movements step by step, proceeding with caution on an icy surface, for example, your supplementary motor area is lighting up.
 It also works as a coordinator for both sides of the body during more complicated tasks — such as when you’re driving and need the use of both hands.

 The motor cortex also relies partially on the use of the posterior parietal cortex, which too controls aspects of motor planning and may play a role in using multisensory information to determine movements.
-A recent study conducted in March at Johns Hopkins University also underscored a crucial relationship that the motor cortex shares with the cerebellum when it comes to learning and timing specific movements.
+A recent study conducted at Johns Hopkins University also underscored a crucial relationship that the motor cortex shares with the cerebellum when it comes to learning and timing specific movements.
 The study involved 32 participants who had to touch a target on a screen using a mouse that moved only at 30-degree angles.
 Participants performed the task using either their hand or foot, and magnetic stimulation revealed that between trials, “without first training the right hand, the subjects’ ability to complete the task improved from the baseline measurements, showing that the learning transferred from the foot” — recalled researcher Pablo Celnik.
 Connectivity changed in the brain between both regions as the test subjects performed their task — learning to do one task by hand meant that they could more easily learn to do the same task with their feet.
 Celnik hopes that one day further exploration of this connection will incite breakthroughs in physical therapy — restoring movement in damaged limbs.